 Manu Narayan, Mark Bennett, Lea Salonga, Michael K. Lee and Stafford Arima Among 2012 Craig Noel Award Nominees

-Highlights from Narayan’s stage career include the male leads in Romeo and Juliet (Shakespeare & Company); Tom Stoppard’s Indian Ink (Wilma Theatre); Rostand’s Cyrano, Sheridan’s The Rivals, Rodgers and Hammerstein’s The Boys from Syracuse (Baltimore CenterStage), and in The People Next Door (Yale Repertory Theatre).
-He appeared in Second Stage’s Off Broadway Revival of Eric Bogosian’s subUrbia; the world premiere of Suzan-Lori Parks’ Fucking A at the New York Shakespeare Festival at The Public Theatre; the Kennedy Center’s revival of Terrence McNally’s The Lisbon Traviata; the New York premiere of the musical Yeast Nation (NY Fringe Fest—La MaMa) from the creators of Urinetown; and the 2nd national tour of Miss Saigon.
+Other highlights from Narayan’s stage career include Romeo in Romeo and Juliet at Shakespeare & Company and Swine Palace; Nirad Das in Tom Stoppard’s Indian Ink at the Wilma Theatre; Cyrano in Rostand’s Cyrano, Jack Absolute in Sheridan’s The Rivals, Antipholus of Syracuse in Rodgers and Hammerstein’s The Boys from Syracuse at Baltimore CenterStage, and the male lead in The People Next Door at Yale Repertory Theatre.
+He appeared in Second Stage’s off Broadway revival of Eric Bogosian’s subUrbia; the world premiere of Suzan-Lori Parks’ Fucking A at the New York Shakespeare Festival/ The NY Public Theatre; Mike in the Kennedy Center’s revival of Terrence McNally’s The Lisbon Traviata; the New York premiere of the musical Yeast Nation (NY Fringe Fest—La MaMa) from the creators of Urinetown; and the 2nd national tour of Miss Saigon.
 Other regional credits include Two Gentlemen of Verona (Shakespeare Theatre); Love’s Labour’s Lost (Shakespeare & Company); Metamorphoses (Cincinnati Playhouse); The Winter’s Tale (Missouri Rep); and Les Miserables (St. Louis MUNY).

 Narayan, whose other love has always been music, is an accomplished vocalist and songwriter, plays classical and Indian Classical saxophone, and is a graduate of the Carnegie Mellon University School of Music.
 When Narayan was a freshman, he won the Concerto Competition and performed the Glazunov Saxophone Concerto with orchestra at Carnegie Hall, Pittsburgh.
 Narayan studied the Carnatic saxophone in Mangalore, India with Sri Kadri Gopalnath, and played on All India Radio as the winner of the All India Radio music competition of Mangalore.